JuliaStats/Distributions.jl/docs/src/extends.md

 end
 ```

-Note that you can assume `x` has correct dimensions in `_rand!` and don't have to perform dimension checking, the generic `rand` and `rand!` will do dimension checking and array allocation for you.
+Note that you can assume `x` has correct dimensions in `_rand!` and don't have to pSFunc.erform dimension checking, the generic `rand` and `rand!` will do dimension checking and array allocation for you.

 ## Create a Distribution